Discworld MUD: Interface

 The neat off-white linen robe.

 Other interface features include a basic in-game text editor, for editing in-game mail and other chunks of text, context-sensitive help, and optional sections of topological map (known as "lookmaps") to aid navigation.

 One of the strongest development priorities in recent years has been on textual depth, providing rich descriptions and additional details, rather than on expanding the world or on providing higher-level content.
 Many interesting or useful details in descriptive text can be elaborated upon by applying more specific criteria to the "look" command.

 Player Interaction

 Chat

 For purely message-based interaction, the MUD provides a talker system with a number of fixed channels, including general chat channels, channels for development organisation, and channels reserved for members of many in-game organisations.
 In addition to these, clubs can be formed which gain their own channels and optional electoral system.
-Some examples include Taxi (providing magical transportation around the game world), OOC (for roleplayers to chat and organise events out of character), and Begorrah (for Irish players to chat and organise meeting up in real life).
-World Cabbage Day sees several meet-ups in real life over the past decade on several continents, notably in the UK, US and Australia.
+One example is Taxi whose members provide magical transportation around the game world.